A survival canteen could mean the difference between life and death, so buying better quality is more important than saving money.

 What To Look For In A Survival Canteen

-As you’ve seen from the products listed above, canteens come in a variety of shapes and sizes.
+As you’ve seen from the products listed above, canteens come in various shapes and sizes.

-Some are lighter and more compact, others easier to heat over a campfire and still others designed for the rough and tumble of a serious survival situation.
+Some are lighter and more compact, others easier to heat over a campfire, and others are designed for the rough and tumble of a severe survival situation.

 When you’re shopping around for a canteen, these are a few features you should consider before making your purchase: